q4ow/snustalk/README.md

 - `/nickname <user> <name>` - Changes a user's nickname
 - `/ping` - Shows the bot's latency
 - `/avatar [user]` - Shows user's avatar
+- `/help` - Displays all commands and their usage

 #### Prefix Commands
 All slash commands are also available as prefix commands using `$`: